mbelaloui/Ansible/README.md

   tasks:
   - name: NAME_TASKE
-    module: IS USED TO TELL ANSIBLE WHO TO CONFIGURE THE TARGET SYSTEM
+    module: IS USED TO TELL ANSIBLE HOW TO CONFIGURE THE TARGET SYSTEM

   handlers:
   - name: